Texas (TV series): Gail Kobe and Pam Long

 In late 1981, Gail Kobe became executive producer and Pam Long (who appeared on the show as Ashley Linden Marshall) became head writer.
 The show began to improve in quality, but the ratings remained in the basement due to numerous factors such as losing affiliates due to timeslot rescheduling, contributing to the show's cancellation.

 After the show ended, Kobe and Long were hired at Guiding Light in the same roles.
 Several Texas actors appeared shortly after Long began writing the show; Jay Hammer, James Rebhorn, Harley Jane Kozak, and Michael Woods were all cast in new roles on Guiding Light.
 Long and Kobe also wooed Beverlee McKinsey back to daytime to portray Baroness Alexandra Spaulding Von Halkein, a role she played until 1992.

-Other Texas actors who appeared shortly after the show ended included Alexandra Neil, Lisby Larson, and Jerry Lanning.
+Other Texas actors who appeared on Guiding Light after Texas ended included Alexandra Neil, Lisby Larson, and Jerry Lanning.
 Long had originally wanted Lanning for the role of Billy Lewis; Lanning eventually took on the role of Cain Harris, who befriended and then stalked the character of Reva Shayne.